mathspp/mathspp/pages/02.blog/04.pydonts/truthy-falsy-and-bool/item.en.md

-`__bool__` is a *dunder* method (dunder stands for double underscore) that you can use to tell your objects if they are Truthy or Falsy in Boolean contexts.
+`__bool__` is a *dunder* method (dunder stands for double underscore) that you can use to tell your objects if they are Truthy or Falsy in Boolean contexts, by implementing it in your own classes.
 (You have seen [other dunder methods][str-and-repr-pydont] already.)
-When defining your own classes, you can define the `__bool__` method so that your object knows when it should be Truthy and when it should be Falsy, otherwise it will default to always being Truthy.

 !
 If you are not acquainted with Python's dunder methods, you may want to [subscribe] ! to the Pydon't newsletter, I will write more about them later.